simonepascucci/IoT-Internet_of_Tunnel/docs/third_delivery/Design.md

 This file is an updated version of [this file](/docs/second_delivery/Design.md)

-The proper functioning of the system depends on several complex technical aspects to be taken into account.
+The proper functioning of the system depends on several complex technical aspects to be considered.
 In this section, we would like to address these issues in a real case scenario, describing the solutions and adaptations made to create the prototype.

 ## Technical aspects

-The first step to do to before starting the developement and deployment of the system is a deep analysis of the specific characteristic of the tunnel and the regulations to be complied with.
+The first step before starting the development and deployment of the system is a deep analysis of the specific characteristic of the tunnel and the regulations to be complied with.
-Considering that our project aims to automatically monitor and maintain the air quality and lighting conditions prioritizing energy efficiency, the main factors to be taken into account are:
+Considering that our project aims to automatically monitor and maintain the air quality and lighting conditions prioritizing energy efficiency, the main factors to be considered are:

 1. It is essential to have a regulamentation that defines the rules to be respected, to properly design the system for the specific needing.
 The air quality system must be based on a list of air pollutants to be monitored and their respective threshold values.
 Also, the minimum level of light to be guaranteed inside the tunnel must be clearly defined.
     To make consistent assumptions for the development of this project we referred to the current Ambient Air Quality and Clean Air for Europe Standards of 2008.